 School Services Agreement

-In 1962, a School Services Agreement (SSA) was entered with the City of Fairfax Schools and FCPS.
+In 1962, a four-way School Services Agreement (SSA) was entered with the City of Fairfax Schools, the City of Fairfax, Fairfax County, and Fairfax County Public Schools.
 The agreement was revised in 1978.
-Under this agreement, FCPS manages and operates city schools, hires staff and develops curriculum, while the City School Board is responsible for the management of the contract and the four city-owned school buildings.
+Under this agreement, FCPS manages and operates city schools, hires staff, and develops curriculum, while the City School Board is responsible for the management of the contract and the four city-owned school buildings.

 Key Elements of the SSA